FuZZingB/Unstable_Twins/unstable twin.md

 Time to get a final flag.

-try steghide to get a what hidden message inside in a images.
+try steghide to get a what hidden message inside in images.

 ![image](https://user-images.githubusercontent.com/45504631/132664337-66bbb66f-6fec-425f-85cf-ebf748004a54.png)
-At last extracting I found notes.txt file on every images and there is a all notes file with some hash and line denoted by colors like this.
+At last extracting, I found notes.txt file on every image and there is an all notes file with some hash and line denoted by colors like this.

 ```
 Red - 1DVsdb2uEE0k5HK4GAIZ

 ```

-One notes file like named notes.txt seems there is some hint to crack those hash.
+One notes file like-named notes.txt seems there is some hint to crack those hash.

 > Hint : You need to find all my children and arrange in a rainbow!